Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 After experimenting with all three, they are all easy to use and work well, however, I find the most useful to be the browser extension.

-The web portal is similar to all of the other cash-back portals in use and offers a wide range (over 30,000) of retailers to receive cash back or coupons for.
+The web portal is similar to other rewards portals in use and offers a wide range (over 30,000) of retailers to receive rewards or coupons for.

 In my opinion, the mobile app is one of the easier to use out of the various portals.